roman-milk/roman-milk.github.io/gwen-and-her-mother-in-law.md

+===

- ****** Gwen and Her Mother in Law ****** byJust_Plain_Bob© When he finished and pulled out she got up and went over to Joyce who had just finished off the guy she was working on and then the two of them walked over to where Gwen was being gangbanged.
+When he finished and pulled out she got up and went over to Joyce who had just finished off the guy she was working on and then the two of them walked over to where Gwen was being gangbanged.
 They stood and watched until the man fucking her had cum and when he pulled out my mother held Gwen's legs open while Joyce pulled out her diaphragm.

  "I'll get this bitch pregnant whether she wants it or not."